agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 🔑 Local Storage Key
+To persist a Collection we need a `storage key`, which is used to identify the stored value later.
-For persisting a Collection we have two options to provide the required `storage key`.
+There are two ways to provide such required `storage key` to the `persist()` method.

-- **1.** Assign a unique key to the Collection,
+- **1.** Assign a unique key to the Collection itself.
-  because if no key has been passed into the `persist()` function,
+  Because if no key is given to the `persist()` function,
-  it uses the Collection key as `storage key`.
+  it takes the Collection key as `storage key`.
   ```ts {2}
   MY_COLLECTION.key = "myCoolKey";
   MY_COLLECTION.persist(); // Success